ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/studio/management/hot-spare.markdown

 ﻿# Manage Your Server : Hot Spare

-Here you can quickly activate your Hot Spare licesnse in case of a failure in the main node.
+Here you can quickly activate your Hot Spare license in case of a failure in the main node.
 Activation will turn the hot spare license into a normal license for 96 hours.

 Pressing the test button will enable the server for 1 hour without activating it.